GerritCodeReview/plugins_quota/src/main/resources/Documentation/config.md

 ```
   [quota "*"]
     maxStartPerUserForTaskForQueue = 20 uploadpack SSH-Interactive-Worker
+    softMaxStartPerUserForTaskForQueue = 10 uploadpack SSH-Interactive-Worker
 ```

+Here `maxStartPerUserForTaskForQueue` parks every user past 20 concurrent uploadpacks, while `softMaxStartPerUserForTaskForQueue` lets a user exceed 10 only while at least one thread would remain idle.
+Tasks outside the configured task group are not counted against either limit.

 We can also reserve a certain amount of the queue's capacity for specific project namespaces using `minStartForQueue`.